Hugo Roeloffs: Customs issues

-From 1870, Roeloff became one of Versmann's closest associates.
+From 1870, Roeloffs became one of Versmann's closest associates.
 He accompanied Versmann in all negotiations regarding customs issues.
 In 1880, he was appointed First Secretary of the Deputation for Indirect Taxes.

 Accession of Hamburg to the Customs Union

 In May 1879, the Imperial Chancellor asked the Hamburg Senate to accede to the German Customs Union as provided for in Article 34 of the Constitution.
 The Senate rejected this, citing the effect on the city's maritime trade, especially with the new high external tariff of the Customs Union.
 In the autumn of 1880, Roeloffs, with senators Versmann and O'Swald, and Arthur Lutteroth, made a fact-finding journey to Antwerp, Rotterdam, Amsterdam, London, and Liverpool, in order to clarify the basis on which Hamburg could negotiate terms with Prussia.
 In December, 1880, and at the beginning of the year 1881, Roeloffs, Versmann and O'Swald, had "informational discussions" with the Prussian Superior Customs Inspector Klostermann and the Prussian Finance Minister Karl Hermann Bitter.
 Versmann negotiated the political issues, while Roeloffs dealt with the technical issues.